HillaryIkhais/Marshall/README.md

 Every year across the United States, health insurance companies deny over **850 million medical claims**—a 20.4% initial rejection rate.

-Here is the industry's dirty secret: **over 50% of appealed claims are eventually overturned and paid.**
+Here is the industry's secret: **over 50% of appealed claims are eventually overturned and paid.**

 So why do less than 1% of patients ever appeal?
 Because hiring a healthcare lawyer costs **$500 an hour**.
 Insurers send 30-page rejection notices filled with cold legal jargon, counting on regular people feeling overwhelmed and giving up.